 There is a top carving above Ellen’s name.
 Is it a letter T or a letter I?
-Is is something completely different.
+Is it something completely different.
 Is this a critical clue to Ellen’s family?

 The stone has a death date given and the age at time of death presented in years and days.
-You can calculate the birth date from this information using a If you need a calculator to determine the birth date from the death date, try this handle resource Birth Date Calculator.
+You can calculate the birth date from this information.
+If you need a calculator to determine the birth date from the death date, try this handle resource Birth Date Calculator.

 So have fun photographing as a volunteer or while working on your family lines.
 Just remember this one critical tip: Transcribe On Site!